serhat-dirik/ocp4-KVM-CentOs/README.md

 # OpenShift 4 installation on KVM

-This is my personal notes for OCP 4 installation on KVM.
+This is my personal notes on OCP 4 cluster installation on a KVM.
 The steps below used to install the required stack on a bare metal, dedicated server that I got from one hosting providers.
 Although my goal was exposing my services to public internet access, I believe that you can use this guideline to deploy OCP4 on your laptop as skipping some steps.
-Thanks to Khizer Naeem's publishing OCP UPI deployment workshop.
-I heavily used his materials and copied some portion of it to my notes.
+Thanks to Khizer Naeem's publishing OCP UPI deployment workshop and also OpenShift public bloggers.
+I heavily used their stuff and copied a lot pulling it all together.

 ### Prerequsities: